American woman dies after shark attack

 lmunnings@tribunemedia.net

-AN American woman died after a shark attack while snorkelling with family near Green Cay on Tuesday.
+AN American woman died after a shark attack while snorkelling with family near Green Cay yesterday.

 The woman was brought to Montagu Beach after the attack, but was pronounced dead at the scene.